MCT-master/mct-master.github.io/_posts_draft/2023-04-24-fabianst-project-blogpost.md

    <figcaption>AI-Generated spectrogram created by my model</figcaption>
 </figure>

-Once finished training the model was able to create quite good looking spectrograms which sounded great.
-To turn my spectrogram into audio I used an algorithm called the [Griffin-Lim](https://paperswithcode.com/method/griffin-lim-algorithm) algorithm.
+Once finished training the model was able to create quite good looking spectrograms by sampling the latent space, which sounded great.
+To turn my spectrogram into audio I used an algorithm called the [Griffin-Lim](https://paperswithcode.com/method/griffin-lim-algorithm) algorithm which produced surprisingly good results.
 Take a listen!

 <figure style="float: none">
   <audio controls>